 Your credit score can have a significant impact on your home insurance premiums.
 Sometimes, credit scores can be quickly improved through a few simple steps.
 Pay off old balances, avoid taking out too many lines of credit at once and resolve disputed delinquencies like bills you paid on time but that were marked as late.
 With steps like these, your credit score could improve in a few months, and you could be eligible for lower premiums.

-Umbrella policies typically are not expensive, and they greatly reduce the financial risk for insurers and clients.
+Umbrella policies are not expensive and reduce the financial risk for insurers and clients.
 Ask if your insurance carrier offers a rate reduction for adding an umbrella policy and what it might cover.

 Hail can make quite a bit of noise, but that does not necessarily mean your roof needs to be replaced.
 Always have aspects like hail or smoke damage evaluated by a contractor before filing a claim.
 Otherwise, you may file for something that is better handled out of pocket.
 Even if you are certain a claim will be needed, get a second opinion before the insurer sends out the claims adjuster.
 The adjuster may underestimate the damage or overestimate it, costing you more in the long run either way.